 It's important for people to be aware of the risk of Social Security fraud - and advise friends and family members to do the same - since an increasing number of people are receiving Social Security benefits.
 If you are preparing to apply for Social Security disability benefits, you should speak with an attorney first.
 An experienced attorney can improve your likelihood of getting approved while helping you avoid inadvertent fraud during the application process.

-*This information is from an external source (Adler Stilman, PLLC).
+(i)Source/Reference: Adler Stilman, PLLC.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.